 What is considered as cash payments?

-The cash payments comprises paper money and coins in Euros or the equivalent in any other currency, bearer cheques in any currency and any other physical means, including electronic, designed to be used as payment in cash.
+The cash payments comprise paper money and coins in Euros or the equivalent in any other currency, bearer cheques in any currency and any other physical means, including electronic, designed to be used as payment in cash.

 Fines